 What are camping water jugs?

-They’ve become increasingly popular as people struggle with idea of figuring out how much water you should bring per person when camping.
-Also, it’s much better for the campsite if you bring reusable jugs with you instead of a 24 pack of water bottles from your local grocery store.
+They’ve become increasingly popular as people struggle with the idea of figuring out how much water you should bring per person when camping.
+Also, it’s much better for the campsite if you bring reusable jugs with you instead of a 24 packs of water bottles from your local grocery store.

 Most of these jugs are extremely lightweight when they aren’t full, so another popular strategy is to bring them with you empty.
 Then, people can fill them up at the campsite, with either running water from the tap or water that you purified yourself.

 Since these are reusable, you’re going to need to clean them quickly.
 Remember, bacteria is the enemy here and you want to ensure no one gets sick when you are out in the woods and not near medical care.

 There are two rules-of-thumb to use regarding how often to clean it.

 The first is to clean it after every single trip, when you are back at home.
 We’ll cover how to do that shortly, but it’s important not to skip this step.
 This ensures that the jug will stay clean when you store it between uses.
 If you don’t clean it before storage, it could be stored dirty and become incredibly dirty.